Get Involved — Volunteer

 Dignity and respect served daily.

 Every weekday at 10:30am, hundreds of hungry and homeless New Yorkers receive a warm, nutritious meal at Holy Apostles Soup Kitchen.
-But 45 minutes beforehand, another crowd is gathering: volunteers who will make sure that happens.
+But at 9AM, another crowd is gathering: volunteers who will make sure that happens.
 One of the most important things we do is treat our guests with dignity and respect, and as a volunteer, this is part of your job too.

 When can I volunteer?